This January, the best of the best in affiliate marketing will ONCE AGAIN take over the Entertainment Capital of the World…

 If it’s your style to show up late and unready, that’s fine – Vegas will still show you a good time.
 But expect headaches.
 Las Vegas hands them out in more than just hangovers.

-Avoid the nastiest of the unpleasant by knocking out these essential tasks before you take off:
+Avoid a weak start by knocking out these essential tasks before you take off:

 Booking a flight